 It is important to look through BOTH the Common Application and the Committee Application so you are aware of all scholarships that are available.
 You may apply for as many scholarships as you wish, as long as you meet the criteria.
 To apply, download the scholarship application forms, complete them, and turn them in to the counselor's office by Feb.
 20. You may use the photocopier in the Counselor's office.

 Application cover sheet

-Resume.
-Your resume should include school and community activities and leadership roles, awards/honors received, work/volunteer experience (hours worked per week), and college credits, if any.
+Resumé.
+Your resumé should include your school and community activities and leadership roles, awards/honors received, work/volunteer experience (hours worked per week), and college credits, if any.
 Please only include those activities between grades 9-12.

 Essay.
 Your essay should reflect your plans for college/technical education, career goals, financial need, why you are interested in this specific scholarship, and how you would benefit from it. (approx. 250-400 words, 12 font, double spaced)

 PHS transcript.
 Ask Mrs. Ulbrich to print or email you your PHS transcript.
-It should include your ACT score.
+The Medallion Scholarship applications should include your ACT score.

 Letter(s) of recommendation from a teacher/PHS employee or a community member other than your family.